 WPI Archives & Special Collections collects, exhibits, preserves, and documents items and materials that are part of the larger WPI Art Collection.
 The collection includes art and objects created by members of the WPI community as well as paintings, sketches, sculptures, and other items that support the cultural heritage of the WPI community.
 ASC staff work in collaboration with the WPI Campus Art Committee to approve the acquisition and display of art and objects at WPI.

 WPI Archives and Special Collections adheres to the Society of American Archivists Core Values Statement and Code of Ethics.
 We strive to make research materials available to users on equal terms of access in accordance with the professional policies on access adopted by the Society of American Archivists and the American Library Association.

 Guidelines for Transferring Records to the Archives

 The ability to retrieve records deposited in the Archives is dependent on the information offices provide.
 Care must be taken to properly prepare records and complete the appropriate forms when the records are transferred.
 Archivists are available to answer any questions and offer assistance.

 To simplify future retrieval of records, prepare paper records according to the guidelines listed below:

 - Transfer official record copies only.
 Weed out documents that originated from another office and are therefore copies.

 - One cubic-foot sized boxes called “records center boxes” must be used to store records.
 These boxes can be obtained from the Institute Archives, (x8340).
 For records that will not fit into these 12″x10″x15″ boxes, alternative storage methods may be arranged with the Archives.

-- Remove rubber bands from records.
+- Remove rubber bands and binder clips from records.

 - Pack folders upright in the records center boxes.
 Letter size (8.5 x 11in.) materials can be stored in one direction, legal size (8.5 x 14 in.) materials in the other.